ATTENTION: A humbling testament to both personal and national honor is to be found on the website of

 Listen to this moving D-Day Prayer (6Mb .mp3) as given by President Franklin Roosevelt.
 View this video of President Ronald Reagan honoring the D-Day dead of Normandy on June 06 1984 (40th Anniversary).
 Public prayers to God led by a US President will probably never be heard again, due to the constraints imposed by rampant Political Correctness.
 You will also enjoy this D-Day prayer introduction (1.6Mb .mp3) from noted historian and House Speaker Newt Gingrich.
 Now, hear this audio tour of the memorial (10Mb .mp3) for Franklin Roosevelt, also authored by Newt Gingrich.

-years.
-She attended many of the ongoing ceremonies at the Cambridge American Military Cemetery - a place where thousands of young American warriors found rest after an untimely end to their life's journey.
-The base of the 72-foot flagpole in front of the Visitors' Building carries an inscription taken from John McCrae's poem - In Flanders Fields, "...To You From Failing Hands We Throw The Torch - Be Yours To Hold It High."
-The sad and lonely sound of TAPS has been played over their graves for many a year now.
-You can download a small .mp3 file of Taps here.
-Play it for them again now, won't you?
+HALLOWED GROUND After his death, Uncle Bob's mother Ruby traveled to England and stayed there several years.
+She attended many of the ongoing ceremonies at the Cambridge American Military Cemetery - a place where thousands of young American warriors found rest - including Ruby's only son -after an untimely end to their life's journey.
+The base of the 72-foot flagpole in front of the Visitors' Building carries an inscription taken from John McCrae's poem In Flanders Fields: "...To You From Failing Hands We Throw The Torch - Be Yours To Hold It High."
+The sad and lonely sound of TAPS has been played for them for five generations.
+You can download an .mp3 file of Taps from here.
+Play it in remembrance of them again, right now, won't you? hi-res hi-res hi-res hi-res

 On a cold winter's night,